-The wind quintet Slowind was established 22 years ago, and has become the most active new music ensemble in Slovenia.
+The wind quintet Slowind was established in 1994 and has become the most active new music ensemble in Slovenia.
 As well as performing practically all of the works of the standard wind quintet repertoire, the members of Slowind have developed a reputation as uncompromising performers of contemporary music, from the classics of the avant-garde to works by the youngest composers, many of whom are not yet established but are very promising composers of our time.
 By commissioning new works, Slowind constantly encourages young Slovenian composers and is glad to respond to invitations to perform new compositions on many European stages.

-At the same time, Slowind has for many years collaborated closely with established international composers such as Vinko Globokar, Robert Aitken, Heinz Holliger, Jürg Wyttenbach, Toshio Hosokawa, Uroš Rojko, Martin Smolka, Volker Staub, Ivo Nilsson, Gérard Buquet, Niels Rosing Schow and others, who dedicate new works to the ensemble exclusively for their own projects.
-Slowind is a regular guest at some of the most important contemporary music venues: Ars Musica Brussels, the Bern Biennale, Klangspuren Innsbruck, the New Music Concert Series Toronto, Contempuls Prague, Théâtre Dunois Paris, the Venice Biennale, the Zagreb Music Biennale, the festival Ars Nova of the radio station SWR Stuttgart, and the Takefu International Music Festival (Japan).
+At the same time, the quintet has for many years worked closely with established international composers, such as Vinko Globokar, Robert Aitken, Heinz Holliger, Jürg Wyttenbach, Vito Žuraj, Ivan Fedele, Toshio Hosokawa, Uroš Rojko, Martin Smolka, Volker Staub, Ivo Nilsson, Gérard Buquet, Niels Rosing-Schow, Nina Šenk, and others, who dedicate works to Slowind and include the ensemble in their own projects.
+Slowind is a regular guest of some of the most important venues for contemporary music: Ars Musica Brussels, Biennale Bern, Klangspuren Innsbruck, the New Music Concert Series Toronto, Contempuls Prague, Théâtre Dunois Paris, the Venice Biennale, the Zagreb Music Biennale, the festival Ars Nova of the radio station SWR Stuttgart, and the Takefu International Music Festival (Japan).

-For its activities to date, Slowind has received the Župančič Prize (1999), the Prešeren Fund Prize (2003) and the Betetto Prize (2013).
+For its activities to date, Slowind has received the Župančič Prize (1999), the Prešeren Fund Prize (2003), and the Betetto Prize (2013).